paulsally/SPITBRAN-postprocessing/README.md

     - plots maps side by side of variable of interest at depth index 0 and depth index 1.
 Tested with temperature (input temp for thetao) and salinity (input so).
 Also plots map of difference.
 - map_var_day.py
     - plots maps side by side of CMEMS Reanalysis and MITgcm-BFM output.
 Tested with temp and so.
-- plot_sst_year.py
-    - plots evolution in time of sst for given year.
 - plot_var_values_point_month.py
     - plots the evolution in time of the values of a variable of interest in one point.
 Tested with var temp (thetao in CMEMS Reanalysis and MITgcm and analysed_sst in CMEMS Observations) and so (salinity).